Did you know that 1 in 4 couples sleep in separate beds?1

 But what if you continue to sleep in the same bed with restless night’s sleep?
 Does your relationship improve or deteriorate?
 Are you more snappy and short with your partner the next day because their snoring kept you awake?
 Or maybe you feel a missing desire for your partner because you’re the one waking with the baby all the time.

-I invited Renee Reina, Ph.D. in Psychology and host of the top-ranking parenting podcast “The Mom Room” to break through the stigma and talk about prioritizing sleep and continuing to nurture our relationships.
+I invited RENEE REINA, Ph.D. in Psychology and host of the top-ranking parenting podcast “THE MOM ROOM” to break through the stigma and talk about prioritizing sleep and continuing to nurture our relationships.
+Listen to Renee's progression of their relationship and sleep HERE.
+TUNE INTO OUR EPISODE TOGETHER on Mom Room about resentment and relationships

 In this episode, we discuss: